semanticdata/prose-poetry/README.md

 3. `$ cd Jekyll-Paper`
 4. `Jekyll-Paper $ bundle install`
 5. `Jekyll-Paper $ bundle exec jekyll serve`

-## Add New Posts

-You can add new posts at any time after you had your own blog.
-Create a new post need to add a new file in "_posts" directory, and the file name must follow the convention `YYYY-MM-DD-name-of-post.md`.

 ## Custom Navigation Menu